-The catchment plan needs to be developed around the management of values within the catchment.
+Effective catchment management needs to be developed around the management of values within the catchment.
 Far too often catchment management processes focus on the management of threats without the broader understanding of what will be the response of the system to those management actions.